Skip to main content

 uv add langflow matplotlib

-Add dependencies to the Langflow project
+Add dependencies to the Langflow codebase

 Langflow uses a workspace with two packages: